 Dedicated shoppers will love the chance to browse the boutiques at Dubai Marina Mall, only a few minutes’ walk from the hotel.
 Alternatively, at nearby Jumeirah Beach you can spend a leisurely afternoon in the sunshine, strolling on the white sand and breathing in the fresh air of the Persian Gulf.

 As the sun sets over Dubai’s extraordinary cityscape, we suggest a cooling drink at our Ginter bar or the hip Urban Lounge.
 Waterfront dining in Dubai Marina is an unforgettable experience, or you could choose to sample the award-winning cuisine from our talented culinary team at Marina Social.

-Ain Dubai, also known as the Dubai Eye, this 210m high centerpiece of the developing man-made Blue waters Island, will be the largest Ferris wheel in the world.
-Due to open by the end of 2017, it will welcome 48 luxury capsules and offer a spectacular view of Dubai’s landmarks, and a full rotation will take 48 minutes.
-See it take shape just a few steps away from our hotel.
+Ain Dubai, also known as the Dubai Eye, this 210m high centerpiece of the man-made Blue waters Island, is the largest Ferris wheel in the world.
+It is located off the popular Jumeirah Beach Residences beachfront and is set to offer 360-degree views of the Dubai skyline.
+See it just a few steps away from our hotel.

 Located in Downtown Dubai, this urban zip-line invites to climb 90m high and slide or fly over the Dubai Fountains with an outstanding view on the paramount Burj Khalifa covering a distance of about 560m.
 Get ready for the thrill and hold onto that selfie stick.
 Ask our Concierge team on where to reserve this adventurous moment.